pik-nik/GAProject1-tic-tac-toe/README.md

 I added a win count for each player and a tie counter
 ### Adding a round counter

+## Things that I want to do to improve my game
+* Change the grid so that it dyanamically changes size and is a better user experience for small screens and phones
+* Handle Hover

 ## Known bugs
 * The tie counter increments in 8's everytime there is a tie.
 A temporary fix is dividing this number by 8 but there are times it doesn't give a whole number.